 - Mobile information-sharing can allow remote service employees to know more about the customers they’re dealing with and address specific concerns they have raised in the past.

-At large companies, IT is an essential part of the Net Promoter system.
+At large companies, IT is an essential part of Net Promoter System.
 It requires thoughtful planning and ongoing oversight to ensure that a robust operational infrastructure continues to support the system.